Jacob P. Perry House: History

 The land on which the house sits was originally part of the late 17th century Kakiat Patent, covering portions of what is today Rockland County and adjacent Bergen County, New Jersey.
 After the Revolutionary War, Michael Salyer, who had built a house nearby, sold the western portion of his land to Peter Perry.

 Whether the house was built in two sections or as one is not clear.
-A 1936 history of the house by Rosalie Bailey holds that it was, and if so Perry may have built the west half of the house by 1796, although it is not certain he ever lived in it as he died elsewhere.
+A 1936 history of the house by Rosalie Bailey holds that it was, and if so, Perry may have built the west half of the house by 1796, although it is not certain he ever lived in it as he died elsewhere.
 It is equally possible that, like the similar nearby Sickels-Vanderbilt House, it was built as one.

-Perry's will left it to his son Jacob, who completed the current main house (if that was the case) in 1801.
+Perry's will bequeathed the property to his son Jacob, who completed the current main house (if that was the case) in 1801.
 Its walls of locally quarried dressed red sandstone and broad gambrel roof with wide flared eaves reflect a Dutch Colonial building tradition much more common in houses built before the war.
 The Perry house is one of the last in that style from the period.

 The interior, as it was built and refined over the next decades, reflects the then-popular Federal style.
 Jacob P. Perry died in 1839 and willed it to his son Jacob J. Perry, who died ten years later.
 From there it passed through other owners until it became the property of Clarence and Athens Chester around 1930.

 The house had fallen into some disrepair by that time, and the Chesters undertook to renovate and restore it.
 In the process they made some changes.
 The most significant changes made to the exterior were the installation of casement windows, and the replacement of the single windows on the west elevation with the current bands of three.
 On the south elevation they added the front windows.
 Inside, they installed doors consistent with the other interior decoration and put the current oak flooring down over the original wide planking.

 In 1955 the half-bath was added on the first floor.
 On the outside separate dormers were merged into the current continuous band.
 Two decades later, in 1978, the hyphen and south addition were added.
 There have been no other modifications to the house since.
 It continues to be a private residence.